AhmedBaqa/MyProjects/README.md

 # MyProjects
-This repository contains all the fun projects I've learned through an online course.
+This repository contains some of the fun projects I've learned through online courses.